jotaen/klog/README.md

 If you have questions, feedback, feature ideas, or want to report something that’s not working properly, feel invited to [start a discussion](https://github.com/jotaen/klog/discussions).

 If you’d like to contribute code, please discuss your intended change beforehand.
-Please refrain from submitting unsolicited pull requests.
+Please refrain from submitting pull requests proactively.

 ## About